makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

 ### Bootstrapping (with `inaugurate`)

-One of the main drivers behind writing *freckles* was me getting annoyed always having to setup requirements and dependencies before being able to run my bootstrap script which then would checkout my dotfiles and install applications.
+One of the main drivers behind writing *freckles* was me getting annoyed always having to setup requirements and dependencies before being able to run my bootstrap script which then would checkout my dotfiles, and install applications.
 I really wanted to do all this with only one command, and I wanted that command to work on all the machines and platforms I work on.
 Basically, what I needed was a bootstrap script for my bootstrap script.
 This is what [`inaugurate`](https://github.com/makkus/inaugurate) is.
 I've written about this and how it works in probably every blog post and readme about *freckles* I've written so far, but just for good measure, in case you haven't read any of those (yet):

 > *inaugurate* can install an application and it's requirements as well as execute it in one go.
 The only requirement for the machine it is run on is either ``wget`` or ``curl``.
 It can be executed with or without *sudo* permissions, and depending which one it is it uses different ways to install the application (either using system packages, or *conda*).
 This is done by directly executing the bash script ``wget`` or ``curl`` downloads.
 If that concerns you, read [this](https://docs.freckles.io/en/latest/trust.html), [this](https://github.com/makkus/inaugurate#is-this-secure), and [this](https://docs.freckles.io/en/latest/bootstrap.html).
 >